idiap/coqui-ai-TTS/docs/source/models/xtts.md

 - `top_k`: Lower values mean the decoder produces more "likely" (aka boring) outputs.
 Defaults to 50.
 - `top_p`: Lower values mean the decoder produces more "likely" (aka boring) outputs.
 Defaults to 0.8.
 - `speed`: The speed rate of the generated audio.
 Defaults to 1.0. (can produce artifacts if far from 1.0)
 - `enable_text_splitting`: Whether to split the text into sentences and generate audio for each sentence.
 It allows you to have infinite input length but might loose important context between sentences.
-Defaults to True.
+Defaults to False.

 #### Inference